 Under the adopted scheme of delegation, the decision to take formal enforcement action or to instigate prosecution proceedings, is taken under delegated powers.
-Enforcement Notices and Notices under Section 215 of the Town and Country Planning Act 1990 (as amended) relating to untidy land may be served by an Authorised Officer and the matter pursued through to prosecution at Magistrates' Court.
+Enforcement Notices and Notices under Section 215 of the act relating to untidy land may be served by an Authorised Officer and the matter pursued through to prosecution at Magistrates' Court.